 So, how can you explain OCD to those who don’t have it?
+Throughout this article, we’ll give you a detailed analysis of how to talk about OCD with others.

 The Seriousness of OCD

-If you struggle with OCD, you’re already well aware of how serious a condition it is.
-Now you have to find a way to explain the significance of this disorder.
+The difficulty with all mental conditions is people can’t physically see the problem.
+The wounds are invisible.
+If you struggle with OCD, you already know how serious the condition is.
+Now you have to find a way to explain the significance to others.

 - It’s estimated that at least 1.2% of the U.S. adult population struggles with OCD.